 Read nonverbal cues

-Studies have shown that as much as 93% of communication is nonverbal.
+Studies show that as much as 93% of communication is nonverbal.
 That’s why having the ability to see the people you are speaking to and interpret their reactions is so important.
 When presenting in a meeting you can gauge a person’s understanding and interest in your presentation by observing their facial expressions, posture and gestures.
 If they are fiddling with their pen or checking their phone, you may need to adjust your tone of voice to capture their attention.
 Likewise, if coworkers are actively nodding their heads and smiling, it is clear they are engaged and understand what you’re trying to communicate.

 Miscommunication is one of the major causes of inefficiency in the workplace.
 Many of these issues can be attributed to digital communications and the various ways they can be interpreted.
 Imagine trying to explain an intricate project in an email and then spending the whole day fielding questions.
 Instead, you can clearly explain the entire project, get feedback and answer all questions in one face-to-face meeting.
 This ensures everyone is on the same page, allowing meeting participants to hear all instructions, feedback, questions and answers at the same time.